Planning to indulge in a decadent afternoon tea in Oxford? Here are the places that should be at the top of your list.

 The Rose Cafe

 The afternoon tea aficionados among you will know that a scone can (and will) make or break an afternoon tea.
 Nothing quashes the sense of excitement you’ve had about your afternoon tea than biting into a dry and stale scone that’s clearly been left on the shelf for too long.

-You will never encounter that problem at The Rose as they bake a fresh batch of scones every two hours.
+You will never encounter that problem at The Rose as with any of the Oxford tea rooms worth your cash, they bake a fresh batch of scones every two hours.

 These scones – buttery without being oily, a slight crust on the outside, giving way to a finely textured crumb – ensure The Rose’s inclusion on any list of the best afternoon teas in Oxford.

 Of course, the scone is only part of the story – however large a part that is.
 The Rose sources its teas from around the world, handpicking each one based on quality and flavour.

 Together, they make an afternoon tea to be reckoned with.
 Add in the finger sandwiches for that touch of OTT deliciousness that we all crave from time to time.

 Read More: 24 Hours in Oxford

 The Old Parsonage is one of our favourite hotels in Oxford – it treads the line between luxury and comfort – all without the stuffiness of many high-end hotels.

 That same balance between quality and cosiness extends to their afternoon tea.